 As most regular readers have probably sensed, I’ve been on something of a survival “journey” over the past couple of years.
 Though I had a lot of head-knowledge about survival I didn’t practice much of it.
 Over the last couple of years I’ve invested a lot of time into bettering my survival skills.
-Food has been pretty low on my list.
+Gathering food in a survival situation has been pretty low on my list.
 Recently I’ve begun to correct that by learning some wild edibles of the southern Appalachians.

 Right out the gate here: do not rely on this blog post alone to identify anything before you eat it!
 Getting information from an expert source is pretty important when you’re taking your life and health into your hands, and I am NOT an expert on wild edibles.
 I recommend getting an expert to teach you wild edibles in person.
 If this is impossible for whatever reason check everything through multiple, trusted sources.
 Remember, this is potentially life-and-death.

 Everything presented here is done so in good faith, but I can’t guarantee I haven’t made a mistake somewhere.
 This article doesn’t purport to explain how to identify all these plants or all their potential side effects.
 I’m not a botanical writer, and I’d be afraid to take a stab at exactly what to look for to ID plants.
 Again, check, double check, and seek expert instruction before eating any wild edible.

 Ultimately you are responsible for anything you eat, so behave accordingly.
 You – not me or this blog – are responsible for your actions.

 My De-Emphasis of Survival Food